 Parents have a duty to ensure that their children attend school and to make any necessary transport arrangements, including accompanying their children when necessary on their journeys to and from school.
 To find the schools nearest to where you live, please look on the catchment area list.

-If you believe your child is eligible, you can apply online for free school transport for 2016/17.
+If you believe your child is eligible, you can apply for school transport assistance by clicking on the above green button.

 Further guidance and eligibility criteria is detailed on the Peterborough Education Network website.

 - Primary age children in Reception to Year 3 who attend their nearest suitable or designated school and live at least 2 miles from the school.

 - Primary age children in Year 4 to Year 6 who attend their nearest suitable or designated school and live at least 3 miles from the school; or

 - who attend their nearest suitable or designated school, where the parents are in receipt of the appropriate benefits, and live at least 2 miles from the school.

 We will provide free transport for secondary age children in Year 7 to Year 11 who: